-The trend for remote work offers exciting new opportunities for HR professionals, but we must adapt our approaches to meet the demand.
+The trend for remote work offers exciting new opportunities, but we must adapt our approaches to meet the demand.
 Onboarding happens much more organically when your company operates from a physical location, and the environment is part of your company culture.
 Instead, when your employees don’t come to you, you must go to your employees.

 Unfortunately, 24% of companies lack an onboarding strategy.
 Don’t be one of them.
 Your remote onboarding process should combine the right technologies, lists of tasks, and interactions with your people to welcome your new hires.
 Many recruits have never worked remotely before, so don’t assume they will be at all familiar with your processes.